 There are several ways to select an administrator.
 It is common, however, for a surviving spouse or an heir who is selected unanimously by the other heirs to have priority consideration.

-The probate court must provide notice in writing to all heirs of the estate who do not consent to the petition when the probate petition is filed.
-A minimum of ten days is allowed to each heir in order to object to the probate petition.
+When the probate petition is filed, the court must give written notice to all heirs of the estate who do not consent to it.
+Each heir normally has a minimum of 30 days to object to the petition.
 The technical term used for this objection is caveat.
-The probate court will usually appoint the petitioner as administrator by issuing letters of administration, unless there is an objection filed.

-After being appointed, the administrator will usually have to post a bond.
-Bond amount is determined by the total value of the property of the estate, not counting real estate.
 The administrator will also need to file an initial inventory of all assets of the estate.
 This inventory is usually required shortly after the administrator has been appointed.
 In addition, the administrator must file an annual inventory with the court each year.
-The annual inventory shows all transactions as well as income and expenses of the estate during that year.
+The annual inventory shows all transactions as well as the income and expenses of the estate during that year.

 If all of the heirs do agree, they may ask the probate court to grant the administrator very broad powers.
-With these broader powers the administrator would not be required to seek probate court approval for each action.
+With these broader powers, the administrator would not be required to seek probate court approval for each action.
 Where there are no disputes between family members in simple estates, these additional powers can help move the probate process along more easily.

 Want Help?